PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth: Quick start guide

 Section \ref{sec:time_integration} showed how to compute the ideal exposure time for a hypothetical experiment.
 For specific experiments, however, the exposure is often provided tabulated in bins of either the nadir angle $\eta$, the zenith angle $\theta$ or $\cos\theta$.
 In the case of the SNO experiment, the exposure is provided in bins of $\cos\theta$, hence we convert it into bins of $\eta$ in order to match fit our computations of the probability.
 We then show in Figure \ref{fig:eta_weights} the exposure of the SNO experiment compared to the ideal case.
 As SNO is located at a latitude of $46.475^{\circ}$, we can see that it matches very well the ideal exposure at $46^{\circ}$, with a slight under-exposure during the day and a slight over-exposure, during the night, which is consistent with the livetime of the SNO experiment.\footnote{This pattern is due to most of the maintenance and calibration operations taking place during daytime~\cite{FiuzadeBarros:2011qna}.}

 Finally, in order to match the computations of \peanuts with that of the SNO experiment, we reproduce the statistical fit of the oscillation parameters $\theta_{12}$ and $\Delta m_{21}^2$ performed by the SNO experiment.
 Figure \ref{fig:SNO_3_4_like2D} shows the results of the fit as a profile likelihood ratio.
 The dark purple star corresponds to the best fit point as found using \peanuts, while the red star is that reported by the SNO collaboration.
-Similarly the purple and blue shared contours correspond to the 68\% and 96\% confidence intervals around the best fit point for our results, whereas the red dashed contours are the same from the SNO results.
+Similarly the purple and blue shared contours correspond to the 68\% and 95\% confidence intervals around the best fit point for our results, whereas the red dashed contours are the same from the SNO results.
 Note that this comparison, both our results and those from the SNO experiment, corresponds only to Phase I of the experiment~\cite{SNO:2006odc}, and for normal ordering of neutrino masses\footnote{We have repeated the fit for inverted ordering and found the results to be almost identical to that of normal ordering, which is expected given that the oscillation of solar neutrinos is largely independent of $\Delta m^2_{3l}$.}.
-More details about this comparison will appear in a global fit by the \textsf{GAMBIT} Neutrino working group~\cite{GAMBITNus}.
-The results show a good match with those reported by the SNO collaboration, with the best fit points laying very close to each other, at almost identical locations on the $\tan^2\theta_{12}$ and only slightly displaced to smaller values for $\Delta m_{21}^2$.
-The shape and reach of the contours is also slightly different, which can be attributed to a minor difference on the treatment of systematic uncertainties.
+Details about this comparison will appear in a global fit by the \textsf{GAMBIT} Neutrino working group~\cite{GAMBITNus}.
+The results show a decent match with those reported by the SNO collaboration, with the best fit points laying very close to each other.
+The shape and reach of the contours is larger in our study, which can be attributed to a slight difference on the treatment of systematic uncertainties.
 It is crucial here to emphasize that a parameter scan of this magnitude is only feasible with the analytical implementation of \peanuts, due to the large number of evaluations required.
 For reference, the scan sampled around 380k parameter points, each of which performed, on average, around 5k evaluations of the probability.